-Original consultant was engaged in August 2016, follow-up consultant was engaged in May 2018.
+\ Original consultant was engaged in August 2016, follow-up consultant was engaged in May 2018.

-INITIATIVE #4.2: Update Comprehensive Land Use and Subdivision plans.

-Status Action Step Description of Action Step Status ~ #1 The Village board approved a contract with a consultant on August 8, 2016 after a RFQ process.
+S STATUS / BRUARY 2021 ATIVE #4.2: Update Comprehensive Land Use and Subdivision plans.
+0% 10% 20% 30% 40% 50% 100% 70% 70% 70% 100% Status Action Step Description ended in Step Status ✓ #1 The Village board approved a contract with a consultant on August 8, 2016 after a RFQ process.
 After numerous delays, staff reassessed this relationship and determined the best course of action was to move forward with a different firm.
 On May 21, 2018 the Village Board approved a contract with Camiros, Ltd. Camiros is the same consultant the Village used to update the Zoning Ordinance. ~ #2 A project initiation was conducted with Village Staff, the Village Board, and PZB to "kick-off" the project on October 24, 2016.
 After this "kick-off", community outreach and citizen participation occurred via a workshop on January 25, 2017 and focus groups, social networking, and surveys and/or an interactive website.
 Work products from the initial consultant will be turned over to Camiros for use going forward.
-Staff held a kick-off meeting with Camiros on July 9, 2018.
-0 #3 Requires completion of Action Step #2.
-Staff has provided a second round of comments the Camiros for implementation/consideration.
-Once this has been completed, the draft Comprehensive Land Use Plan, including an implementation strategy, will be provided to the PZB for review via a Public Hearing.
-The implementation strategy will describe the specific actions required to carry out the new Plan, including recommendations regarding development regulations, CIP priority improvement projects, public/private partnership opportunities, redevelopment site, potential funding sources and implementation techniques, and general administration.
-The PZB will review and comment on the Plan as it sees fit.
-This feedback will then be incorporated as appropriate and the PZB will vote to forward it to the Village Board for consideration. × #4 Requires completion of Action Step #3.
-The final-draft version of the Comprehensive Land Use Plan will be presented to the Village Board for consideration.
-Similar to the PZB process, feedback will be sought and implemented into the Plan before a final vote is taken. × #5 Requires completion of Action Step #4.
-In conjunction adopting a new Comprehensive Land Use Plan, an implementation strategy will be utilized.
+Staff held a kick-off meeting with Camiros on July 9, 2018. ~ #3 The first draft of the Comprehensive Land Use Plan was presented to the Planning and Zoning Board on February 19, 2020.
+Feedback provided by the PZB to Camiros was included in an updated version of the plan. ✓ #4 The final draft of the Comprehensive Plan was presented to the Village Board on September 28 th , 2020. ✓ #5 The Village Board adopted the Compass 2040: Comprehensive Land Use Plan on October 5 th , 2020.